 Robinson suggests that parents limit infants to a couple of hours of sleep in a car seat at a time, and never overnight.

-Even during road trips, it's a good idea to take baby out of the car seat every couple of hours, he said.
+Even during road trips, it's a good idea to take the baby out of the car seat every couple of hours, he said.
 The Canadian Pediatric Society recommends that babies not be allowed to sleep longer than one hour during car rides.
 US safe sleep experts agree that car seat sleep should be limited in the car, and should not be allowed at all outside of the car.

 There's at least one infant car seat on the market in the U.S. that can be reclined so baby can lay flat when the car seat is used outside of the car.
 That could help reduce the potential for compromised airway outside of the car, but you should still limit the time baby is in the car seat.